 The market dialogue to inform and involve market actors, in this first of its kind partnership in Croatia, to perform an extensive reconstruction of a prefabricated kindergarten building was positively assessed by the jury.
-“We are truly honored to receive the Procura+ Award.
-This type of public innovation procurement is the first to be conducted in Croatia, and being honoured with this Award is a remarkable confirmation that we are heading in right direction.” said Mr. Mišel Jakšić, Mayor of Koprivnica, in his thank you speech during the award ceremony.
+“We are truly honoured to receive the Procura+ Award.
+This type of public innovation procurement is the first to be conducted in Croatia, and being honoured with this award is a remarkable confirmation that we are heading in the right direction,” said Mr Mišel Jakšić, Mayor of Koprivnica, in his thank-you speech during the award ceremony.

-The procurement delivered innovative and replicable solution for external, internal, energy efficient and functional transformation of a 35 year old prefabricated wooden kindergarten, and the innovation resulted from the combination of existing materials and basic techniques not previously offered or used in the market.
+The procurement delivered an innovative and replicable solution for external, internal, energy-efficient and functional transformation of a 35-year-old prefabricated wooden kindergarten, and the innovation resulted from the combination of existing materials and basic techniques not previously offered or used in the market.